AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Results

-where $\rho_{c}(z)$ = $1.37\times10^{11} E^{2}(z) M_{\odot}/(\rm Mpc)^{3}$ is the critical density of the universe at redshift $z$.
-Table \ref{table: SB-Mass Results} includes the calculated X-ray masses and their overdensities as well as the rescaled masses at $\Delta$ = 500 and 10000.
-In rescaling the masses, we used the mean expected concentration following the prescription of \citet{hukrastov}.
-In addition, we explore our constraints on the concentration of individual halos coming from comparing direct mass estimates at two different overdensities.
+where $\rho_{c}(z)$ = $1.37\times10^{11} E^{2}(z) M_{\odot}/(\rm Mpc)^{3}$ is the critical density of the Universe at redshift $z$.
+Table \ref{table: SB-Mass Results} includes the calculated X-ray masses and their overdensities as well as the rescaled masses at $\Delta = 10000$.
+In rescaling the masses, we used the mean expected concentration following the prescription of \citet{hukrastov}. {To calculate the concentration, we used the code provided in the appendix of \citet{hukrastov}, which also presents the relevant equations.} In addition, we explore our constraints on the concentration of individual halos coming from comparing direct mass estimates at two different overdensities{: the central mass {($M_{10000}$), measured by \textit{XMM-Newton}} and the virial mass ($M_{200}$), inferred by the velocity dispersion.}

-\subsection{Velocity Dispersion}
+\subsection{Velocity dispersion}

 We choose the gapper velocity dispersion estimator \citep{beers90} as it is preferred in case of a low number of member galaxies.
-In particular, \citet{beers90} favours this method for clusters with less than 15 members.
-Fig. \ref{ngalhist} shows the cumulative distribution of the number of groups ($N_{\rm grp}$) in the full AXES-2MRS, and the XMM subsample, as a function of the number of member galaxies $N_{\rm gal}$, as well as the corresponding frequency distribution.
+In particular, \citet{beers90} favours this method for clusters with fewer than 15 members. {In Fig. \ref{sigma_dist}, we show the distribution of the measured line-of-sight velocity dispersion of both the cleaned 5+ member optical 2MRS groups and the cleaned 5+ member X-ray AXES-2MRS groups.
+We also show the distribution of the velocity dispersion of the AXES-2MRS-XMM subset.
+The values in Fig. \ref{sigma_dist} are used in the scaling relations in Sect. \ref{scalingrelations}.
+The fraction of the X-ray emitting groups is steadily increasing with velocity dispersion, from 20-30\% in the 100--200 km s$^{-1}$ range to $>70$\% at $\sigma_v>500$ km s$^{-1}$. } Figure \ref{ngalhist} shows the cumulative distribution of the number of groups ($N_{\rm grp}$) in the full AXES-2MRS, and the \textit{XMM-Newton} subsample, as a function of the number of member galaxies $N_{\rm gal}$, as well as the corresponding frequency distribution.

-The velocity dispersion for the groups is calculated as:
+The velocity dispersion for the groups is calculated as

 where $c$ is the speed of light, $N$ is the number of members, $w_{i}$ = $i(N-i)$, $g_{i}$ = $z_{i+1} - z_{i}$ is the pairwise difference between member redshifts, {and $\langle z\rangle$ is the mean redshift}.
-The uncertainty on $\sigma_{\rm gap}$ is calculated as:
+The uncertainty on $\sigma_{\rm gap}$ is calculated as

 where C=0.91, based on the modelling of \citet{Ruel14}.
-We adopted the use of the gapper velocity dispersion within the {\it Clean}, which removes interlopers and we only use the galaxies inside the $R_{200}$ in the calculation.
-We report our velocity dispersion measurements of the XMM-Newton subsample in Table \ref{table: Optical Results}, and for the full AXES-2MRS catalogue in Table \ref{tab:catalogue_columns}.
+We adopted the gapper velocity dispersion within the {\it Clean}, which removes interlopers and only uses the galaxies inside the $R_{200}$ in the calculation.
+We report our velocity dispersion measurements of the \textit{XMM-Newton} subsample in Table \ref{table: Optical Results}, and for the full AXES-2MRS catalogue in Table \ref{tab:catalogue_columns}.

-\subsection{Halo Concentration}
+\subsection{Halo concentration}